Katebitch/Katebitch/README.md

 - 👋 Hi, I’m @Katebitch
 - 👀 I’m interested in making small projects for start-up
 - 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on idk lol
-- 📫 How to reach me kathrint42@gmail.com
+- 📫 How to reach me katerinakraxtidou@gmail.com
-- 😄 Pronouns:bruh
-- ⚡ Fun fact: i study computer science
+- ⚡ Fun fact: I study computer science

 <!---
 Katebitch/Katebitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.